Is There a Dimmer Outlook Ahead for Nokia Oyj (NOK)?

-Nokia Oyj (NYSE:NOK) went up by 2.81% from its latest closing price compared to the recent 1-year high of $6.40.
-The company’s stock price has collected 3.54% of gains in the last five trading sessions.
+Nokia Oyj (NYSE:NOK) went down by -2.00% from its latest closing price compared to the recent 1-year high of $6.40.
+The company’s stock price has collected 3.51% of gains in the last five trading sessions.
 The Wall Street Journal reported on 07/21/22 that Nokia Boosts Sales as Turnaround Gains Steam

 Is It Worth Investing in Nokia Oyj (NYSE :NOK) Right Now?

-Nokia Oyj (NYSE:NOK) scored a price-to-earnings ratio above its average ratio, recording 15.57 x from its present earnings ratio.
-Plus, the 36-month beta value for NOK is at 0.88.
+Nokia Oyj (NYSE:NOK) scored a price-to-earnings ratio above its average ratio, recording 15.67 x from its present earnings ratio.
+Plus, the 36-month beta value for NOK is at 0.90.
+Opinions of the stock are interesting as 20 analysts out of 28 who provided ratings for Nokia Oyj declared the stock was a “buy,” while 3 rated the stock as “overweight,” 5 rated it as “hold,” and 0 as “sell.”

 Sponsored